Tanzania School expedition

 On the project phase you will usually camp close to the main Marangu medical centre and walk up to the project each day.
 This is a beautiful walk through semi-tropical forests and past coffee and banana fields.
 It is a small path and can be a bit muddy after recent rain.
 It is a beautiful way to start the day and to get warmed up for the project work.

 The terrain on Mt Meru varies throughout which leads to an interesting and ever changing environment.
-Durning the climb you will go from lowlands through equatorial forest and alpine heath, then across a lunar-like rocky landscape up to a rocky volcanic summit.
-Mt Meru's position just below the equator offers an opportunity to experience extremely varied terrain and conditions, all in one expedition.
+During the climb you will go from lowlands through equatorial forest and alpine heath, then across a lunar-like rocky landscape up to a rocky volcanic summit.
+Mt Meru's position just below the equator offers an opportunity to experience extremely varied terrain and conditions all in one expedition.

 During the safari part of your adventure, you will be entering reserves/parks usually consisting of dirt roads and sand tracks and not tarmac.
 If conditions are wet this can lead to adventurous driving but be assured that our drivers are well versed in safe and professional driving skills.
 If the weather is very dry then the terrain can be dusty so it's worth bringing a shawl or light scarf to cover your mouth and nose.
 The vehicles are well maintained and professional safari vehicles.
 It is important to remember that you are in the animals environments and you are not top of the food chain!